Sources

 Over the years, people from Southeast Asia have dispersed themselves throughout

 the world.
-Adapting to any new country is difficult and not everyone is happy in their new homes.
+Adapting to any new country is difficult and not everyone is

 It is